sarxos/webcam-capture/README.md

 ## More Examples

 Below is the list of pretty basic examples.
-All can be found in the source code.
+All can be found in the project source code.
+Please note that some of those examples are using the newest API which possibly has not yet been released.
+In such a case please make sure you are using the newest Webcam Capture SNAPSHOT version.

 * [How to detect webcam](https://github.com/sarxos/webcam-capture/blob/master/webcam-capture/src/example/java/com/github/sarxos/webcam/DetectWebcamExample.java)
 * [How to take picture and save to file](https://github.com/sarxos/webcam-capture/blob/master/webcam-capture/src/example/java/com/github/sarxos/webcam/TakePictureExample.java)